-If you click on the image above and view it full size, you can see many small white dots.
+If you click on the image above and view it at full size, you can see many small white dots.
 This is the mycelium surfacing to put out the fruiting bodies we call mushrooms.
+We call this pinning.
 When you work this rotting wood into your soil, you are also incorporating the mycelium that is in the soil.
-By doing this, withing a relatively short time the mycelium will finish breaking down the small amount of wood within your soil.
-This will transform your soil into a rich, dark soil just perfect for growing your flowers or vegetables.
+By doing this, within a relatively short time, the mycelium will finish breaking down the small amount of wood within your soil.
+This will transform your soil into rich, dark soil just perfect for growing your flowers or vegetables.

 A word of caution is in order.
 Never eat the mushrooms growing on your compost pile.
 Some mushrooms are edible, many are not, and some are deadly if you eat even a small amount.
 Don’t take chances.
 If you aren’t able to identify mushrooms in the wild, it’s best to leave them and enjoy them.
 They will send out their spores and decompose, adding nutrients back into your soil.

 Be sure and check out our list of articles to discover a wealth of information on mushrooms as well as wild edible and medicinal plants.

 Q: Should you remove mushrooms from the garden?